paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

    - Save and run this program from Thonny with the ESP32 board selected as the MicroPython device, at the bottom right corner of the Thonny window.

+**Tip: Running the MicroPython on the ESP32**

+- Click `Tools` at the top menu and `Options...`.
+- Select `Micropython (ESP32)` in the `Which kind of interpreter should Thonny use to run your code?` dropdown menu.
+- Select `CP2102 USB to UART Bridge Controller @ /dev/ttyUSB0` or the similar choice in the `Port or WebREPL` dropdown menu.

+**Reflection:**

-What do you notice?
+- What do you notice?
-Which instructions do you believe are responsible for making the leds light up and blink?
+- Which instructions do you believe are responsible for making the leds light up and blink?
-Which instructions do you believe are setting up and executing the WiFi connection?
+- Which instructions do you believe are setting up and executing the WiFi connection?

 Since we are connected to WiFi, I wonder if we could make the ESP32 into a tiny web server.